Location: New Jersey, USA

 Steve Freides holds an Associate's Degree from the Buck County (PA) Community College, where he was a classical guitar major, a Bachelor's Degree from Temple University, where he was a voice performance major, a Master's Degree in Choral Conducting from the Mannes College of Music (now a division of the New School) in New York City, and a Doctoral Degree in Choral Conducting (DMA) from SUNY at Stony Brook.
 Steve began his musical studies with jazz guitar and is fluent in most styles on guitar, piano, and upright and electric bass.

-Steve directed Phiadelphia's Arbel Choral for five seasons from 1977 to 1982, leading the group in concerts at the historic Walnut Street Theater and on tour in Israel.
-Steve has been Director of the High Holy Day Professional Choir at Temple Sinai in Dresher, PA for the last 35 years.
+Steve directed Phiadelphia's Arbel Choral from 1977 to 1982, leading the group in concerts at the historic Walnut Street Theater and on tour in Israel.
+Steve has been Director of the High Holy Day Professional Choir at Temple Sinai in Dresher, PA since 1979.

 Steve is an avid amateur strength athlete and holds a number of national and world records in his age and weight class in the deadlift.